-They discovered that the main base of the plaster is lime, specifically an eminently hydraulic lime which Berber artisans produce by burning limestone found 1.5m below ground in the Marrakech region of Morocco.The limestone is burnt in kilns fired by olive tree and palm wood, this makes the natural hydraulic lime which is then mixed with a fine sand made from marble or limestone.
+They discovered that the main base of the plaster is lime, specifically an eminently strong hydraulic lime.
+Berber artisans produced this binder by burning limestone found 1.5 m below ground in the Marrakech region of Morocco.The limestone is burnt in kilns fired by olive tree and palm wood, this makes the natural hydraulic lime.
+This is then mixed with a fine sand made from marble or limestone.

 We show you how to apply Kreidezeit Tadelakt and talk you through the methods and key stages to obtain your own tactile, colourful, traditional Moroccan finishes.

 Cover glass, metal and lacquered surfaces as well as other sensitive surfaces.
 Remove spots immediately with water.

 Mix the Tadelakt with the required amount of water and leave to rest for 30 mins, then whisk again.
 If colouring the Tadelakt with pigments these are added as per the instructions under Tinting & Mixing above.

 The first coat is applied very thinly as a scrape coat to adhere to the primer.
 When it has dried after an hour or two the second Tadelakt coat is applied a little bit thicker to create a smooth surface.

 Soaping & Burnishing

 The wax we recommend is Kreidezeit Carnauba Wax Emulsion, which is water based and is easily applied with a brush, sponge or soft cloth, again start from the bottom to avoid drip stains.

 Materials Check List

-- DG27 Primer
+- Casein Primer

-- Kreidezeit Lime Wall Finish (fine)
+- Lime Wall Finish (Fine)

 - Fibreglass Mesh

-- Kreidezeit Olive Soap
+- Polishing Soap

-- Kreidezeit Carnauba Wax Emulsion
+- Carnauba Wax Emulsion

 - Trowels & Spatulas